Research news | Department of Family and Community Medicine | UC Davis Health

 • The specialist you see first for your neck pain has a big impact on how your condition gets diagnosed and treated, a UC Davis study has found.
 The study's lead author is Joshua Fenton, a professor and vice chair of research in the UC Davis Department of Family and Community Medicine.
 Learn more from this UC Davis Health article.

-• Dr. Elizabeth Magnan and colleagues from multiple UC campuses recently published a policy brief on the potential impacts, benefits and risks of universal screening for adverse childhood events (ACEs) among children and adults.
+• Elizabeth Magnan and colleagues from multiple UC campuses recently published a policy brief on the potential impacts, benefits and risks of universal screening for adverse childhood events (ACEs) among children and adults.
 This work arose from a bill analysis they conducted for the CA state legislature last year as part of the California Health Benefits Review Program (CHBRP).
 The brief may be read here

-• Dr. Mika Godzich, Department of Family and Community Medicine Residency Director, was a co-author of “Mental health implications of abortion restrictions for historically marginalized populations,” in New England Journal of Medicine.
-Dr. Godzich and colleagues review the implications of the Supreme Court’s Dodd decision through an intersectional lens that takes in structural racism, reproductive injustice, and mental health.
+• Mika Godzich, Department of Family and Community Medicine Residency Director, was a co-author of “Mental health implications of abortion restrictions for historically marginalized populations,” in New England Journal of Medicine.
+Godzich and colleagues review the implications of the Supreme Court’s Dodd decision through an intersectional lens that takes in structural racism, reproductive injustice, and mental health.